Eye Exam Portland OR

 Without exception, catching and treating these diseases early impacts how effective we can be at stopping or at least delaying the progress of the disease.
 But if don’t come in for your regular eye exams, these diseases can begin to damage your eyes before we get a chance to see them.

 What is pupil dilation?
-Why do I need to have this done?

 We dilate your pupils when we examine the retina at the back of your eye.
 These eyedrops keep your pupil from getting smaller when we shine a light into your eye.
 This enables us to see the back of the eye much better.
 In a direct retinal exam, we use an ophthalmoscope to shine a beam of light through the pupil to see the back of the eye.
 In an indirect exam, we examine the inside of the eye while wearing a condensing lens with a mounted bright light attached.
 This allows us to see the retina and associated structures in great detail and in three dimensions.